gustavares/cos-tutorial/TUTORIAL.md

 });
 ```

+### 3.3 Testing the API

-That's it for the API, you can test it using something like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).
+Our API is ready to be used, you can test it using something like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).
+For the examples below I have used Insomnia.

 ## 4. Front-end React application

 Our front-end will will be composed of two modules, the first being a form to select a file from your file system, the second module is a list of the files in the bucket.
-We will use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make all the HTTP requests.

 First we are going to create a React application using `create-react-app`.
 In your terminal, outside the `server` folder, type the following: